ikwzm/udmabuf/Readme.md

 It is intended that these memory blocks are used as DMA buffers when a user application implements device driver in user space using UIO (User space I/O).

-A DMA buffer allocated by u-dma-buf can be accessed from the user space by opneing the device file (e.g. /dev/udmabuf0) and mapping to the user memory space, or using the read()/write() functions.
+A DMA buffer allocated by u-dma-buf can be accessed from the user space by opening the device file (e.g. /dev/udmabuf0) and mapping to the user memory space, or using the read()/write() functions.